Are antibacterial soaps more effective than just plain soap?

-The widespread use of certain antimicrobial chemicals in soaps and toothpaste has come under fire in recent years, spurring regulators to take a second look at their use.
+The widespread use of certain antimicrobial chemicals in soaps and toothpaste has been under fire for years.

-Arizona State University professor Rolf Halden published an article in Environmental Science & Technology Tuesday detailing the long and convoluted history of triclocarban and triclosan, common antimicrobials in soaps and toothpastes.
+Arizona State University professor Rolf Halden published an article in Environmental Science & Technology in 2014 detailing the long and convoluted history of triclocarban and triclosan, common antimicrobials in soaps and toothpastes.

 Research from the U.S. Centers for Disease Control and Prevention (CDC) has shown that triclocarban and triclosan are present in the urine of 75 percent of Americans and in 97 percent of the human breast milk tested.